 The Wailea Marriott luau, Te Au Moana (meaning "The Ocean Tide"), is aptly named due to its proximity to the ocean.
 Through ancient storytelling, music and dance, you'll learn the history of Hawaiians and their Polynesian predecessors.

-The Drums of the Pacific luau, located at the Hyatt Maui Resort on Kaanapali Beach, is one Maui's best luaus.
+The Myths of Maui luau, located at the Royal Lahaina Resort, is one Maui's best luaus.
 Experience glimpses of Hawaii, Tahiti and New Zealand culture while enjoying a mai tai and traditional Hawaiian meal.

 The Grand Wailea Luau, also known as Honua'ula, is an outstanding luau located on the grounds of the spectacular Grand Wailea.
 If you're staying in south Maui, this luau is just a stroll away.
 Enjoy fire dancing, Hawaiian lawn games and an amazing show.